google/ARC-GEN/README.md

 <img src="misc/images/arc-gen-logo.jpg">
 </p>

-This repository contains the source code for *ARC-GEN: A Mimetic Procedural Benchmark Generator for the Abstraction and Reasoning Corpus*.
+This repository contains the source code for *ARC-GEN*, a mimetic procedural benchmark generator for the Abstraction and Reasoning Corpus.

 ## Installation